 Marlou van Rhijn

 Marlou van Rhijn is one of the most recognisable Para-athletes in the world.
 Gold medallist at the London 2012 Paralympic Games and two-times World champion in 2013, she is one of the global stars of athletics.
-She is on top of the world and aiming to continue her dominance at the Paralympic Games in Rio in 2016.
+She is on top of the world.

-Marlou is the world record holder for T44 100m and T44 200m.
+Marlou is the world record holder for T44/T43 100m, 200m and 400m.
 However her career in sport could have been very different.
 Until 2009, she was an integral part of the Dutch national Paralympic swimming team and competed at the World and European Championships.

 She then decided to focus on her studies and stopped swimming altogether.
-Her Paralympic career took off again after she met Dutch athletics coach Guido Bonsen who invited her to try track and field events.
+Her Paralympic career took off again after she met the Dutch Athletics Federation coach, who invited her to try track and field events.

 From the point she received her running blades, she was hooked and now she is the world’s fastest woman on blades.